20kdc/byond-data-docs/formats/DMB.md

 }

-1. Uint32 tickTimeMillis (This is related to server tick time and is likely in milliseconds.
-Seems to default to 100.)
+1. Uint32 tickTimeMillis (this is `world.tick_lag`, multiplied by 100 - essentially, the time per tick measured in integer milliseconds.)
 2. ClassID client

 If GEN Version >= 308 {